Loading NuWatt Energy...

 | Maintenance responsibility | Buyer handles | Buyer handles (lease: included) | Lease |

 Scorecard: Leasing wins 6 of 8 metrics in 2026.
-Cash purchase still wins on 25-year total savings — but requires $28,000 upfront and 10+ years to break even.
-For homeowners who value immediate savings and zero risk, the lease/PPA path is now the stronger choice.
+Cash purchase still wins on 25-year total savings — but only if you have $25,600 sitting in your bank account and are comfortable waiting 14 years to break even.
+For everyone else, a lease, PPA, or Propel agreement is the stronger financial choice.

 |---|---|---|---|---|---|

-Here is what each financing path looks like for a typical 8 kW system in Massachusetts over 5 and 10 years.
-No sugarcoating — real numbers.
+Here is what each financing path looks like for a typical 8 kW system over 1, 5, and 10 years.
+No sugarcoating — real numbers, real tradeoffs.

 Own it outright, but $0 ITC in 2026

-Homeowners with $28K+ available who want max long-term savings and can wait 10+ years for payback
+Homeowners with $25,600+ cash who want max long-term savings and can wait 14+ years for payback

 Own it with payments, but $0 ITC